Concordium/concordium-dapp-examples/low-code-nft-marketplace/market-ui/README.md

     - [Cis2FindInstance](./src/components/Cis2FindInstance.tsx) : Find a contract on chain using Index and Subindex and ensures it `supports` CIS2 standard.
     - [Cis2OperatorOf](./src/components/Cis2OperatorOf.tsx) : Checks if the Input Marketplace Contract Address is `operatorOf` input Account address in the Token Contract.
-    - [Cis2UpdateOperator](./src/components/Cis2UpdateOperator.tsx) : `updateOperator` is the above is not true.
+    - [Cis2UpdateOperator](./src/components/Cis2UpdateOperator.tsx) : `updateOperator` if the above is not true.
     - [Cis2BalanceOf](./src/components/Cis2BalanceOf.tsx) : Checks if the seller has some balance of the input token id.
 Using `balanceOf`
     - [MarketplaceAdd](./src/components/MarketplaceAdd.tsx) : Adds the input token to the marketplace.

   - [**Mint**](./src/pages/MintPage.tsx) :
     Used to interact with CIS2 standard Contract to Mint a new Token

-    - [Cis2FindInstanceOrInit](./src/components/Cis2FindInstanceOrInit.tsx) : Gives the user either the option to Find a CIS2 compliant instance Or Initialize a new one using config value `MULTI_CONTRACT_MODULE_REF`
+    - [Cis2FindInstanceOrInit](./src/components/Cis2FindInstanceOrInit.tsx) : Gives the user either the option to find a CIS2 compliant instance or initialize a new one using config value `MULTI_CONTRACT_MODULE_REF`to Find a CIS2 compliant instance Or Initialize a new one using config value `MULTI_CONTRACT_MODULE_REF`
     - [ConnectPinata](./src/components/ConnectPinata.tsx) : Uses the input pinata JWT token to establish and verify connection with pinata to be able to later upload image files and metadata json to IPFS.
     - [UploadFiles](./src/components/ui/UploadFiles.tsx) : Allows users to drop a group of files and upload them to pinata.
     - [Cis2BatchMetadataPrepareOrAdd](./src/components/Cis2BatchMetadataPrepareOrAdd.tsx) : Either use the uploaded files to prepare metadata JSON or use a metadataUrl of already uploaded Metadata Json file.
 Uses following components